maksart72/10_coursera/README.md

 # Coursera Dump

-Script takes XML sitemap from Coursera.com
+Script takes XML sitemap from Coursera.org and saves into XLSX file information about courses.

 # Project Goals